-- To evaluate the revised Katherine Alcohol Management Plan (AMP) in collaboration with the Katherine Region Action Group (KRAG) and other key stakeholders
+- To evaluate the revised Katherine Alcohol Management Plan (AMP) in collaboration with the Katherine Region Action Group (KRAG) and other key stakeholders.

 - Establish a procedure for monitoring implementation of components of the revised AMP using identified indicators of alcohol-related harm in the local community.

-To create a framework that KRAG can use to monitor the implementation and outcomes of the revised AMP, and thereby to
+To create a framework that KRAG can use to monitor the implementation and outcomes of the revised AMP, and thereby to:

-- identify successes, failures and problems encountered in implementing individual components of the revised AMP
+- identify successes, failures and problems encountered in implementing individual components of the revised AMP;

-- monitor outcomes associated with the revised AMP in terms of alcohol-related harm
+- monitor outcomes associated with the revised AMP in terms of alcohol-related harm;

 - if necessary, modify the revised AMP in light of findings from the ongoing evaluation.

-In 2011-2012, under the Katherine Community Engagement Project, a Menzies research team collaborated with Professor Clare Martin, Charles Darwin University, in working with KRAG to revise the Katherine KAMP.
+In 2011-2012, under the Katherine Community Engagement Project, a Menzies research team collaborated with Professor Clare Martin, Charles Darwin University, in working with KRAG to revise the Katherine AMP.
 The role of Menzies researchers was to monitor and document the process of revising the plan, while Professor Martin’s was that of a community facilitator.

 Implications for policy and practice: